TaseenA09/Dynamic-Walk-Animations-and-Footing-for-Roblox/README.md

-## Dynamic-Walk-Animations-for-Roblox [DEMO]
+## Dynamic-Walk-Animations-for-Roblox [0.2.1]
 Half broken dynamic walk animation and footing script for R6 characters in Roblox.

-It is still in the demo stage and will be updated over time.
+### To-do
+    * Pick between the current and previous way of finding the footing placement (Current one is more complex, thus harder to polish).
+    * Update the leg pointer.
+    * Add r15 support.
+    * Optimize and remove redundant value.
+    * Add more comments.

 ## DEMO VIDEO: